The most inviting gardens teem with life, and a great way to liven things up is to add bird feeders to your outdoor landscape.

 Over 30 years of birding experience is invested in this model.
 The Stokes are a husband and wife team who donate a portion of their proceeds to conservation and bird habitat initiatives.

 A quick response from customer service via Facebook let me know their suet feeders do not include warranties, though they are happy to assist customers with any issues.
-This product is made in China.

 Most customers report high levels of satisfaction with this model.
 Several noted that birds seemed to have difficulty accessing the suet or seed.
 One bent the roof upwards and another placed cardboard behind the food to push it forward.
 Both actions appeared to result in an increase in bird activity.